 - Sometimes even if you use a finesse filter bag, the carbons disintegrate quickly.

 Seachem Purigen Ultimate Filtration

-If you are not satisfied with the activated carbon media then Seachem Purigen will be perfect for you.
-The Purigen is superior to the carbon media as it traps and absorbs a variety of impurities and pollutants.
+If you are not satisfied with the activated carbon media, then Seachem Purigen will be perfect for you.
+The Purigen is superior to the carbon media as it traps and absorbs various impurities and pollutants.

 The product is a premium consisting of synthetic adsorbent that differs from any other product.
-The Purigen will remove any kinds of impurities, soluble or insoluble form your tank water in a much wide range of capacity.
+The Purigen will remove any kinds of impurities, soluble or insoluble, from your tank water in a much wide range of capacity.

 Purigen regulates ammonia, nitrites, and nitrates by extracting organic nitrogen waste from these hazardous substances.
 Waste removal happens even before the beneficial bacteria can eat them.

 The effect of Purigen is negligible on trace elements.
 It raises redox considerably.
 You get the polished water in unmatched clarity.

 - You can know the product is exhausted by the change of color

 - It is rechargeable